-Google notified another notable aspect of Allo that comes with fully encrypted – users can activate the incognito mode to secure their conversation.
+Google notified another notable aspect of Allo that comes fully encrypted – users can activate the incognito mode to secure their conversation.
 When the user chats in Incognito mode, messages will have end-to-end encryption.
-In addition to that, Allo provides a couple of more privacy options such as discreet notifications and message expiration time like Snapchat.
+In addition to that, Google Allo provides a couple of more privacy options such as discreet notifications and message expiration times like Snapchat.

-When we send messages to people using Allo it will create smart replies akin to those found in Inbox – but those smart replies are carefully calibrated to both the content and context of your conversation.
+When we send messages to people using Google Allo, it will create smart replies akin to those found in Inbox – but those smart replies are carefully calibrated to both the content and context of your conversation.
 So, for example, if someone sends a picture of them skydiving, you can immediately tap on a series of well-tuned responses: “So brave,” “How fun,” and “So exciting!”.

 We’ve been having conversations with Google ever since olden days, when you typed something in a box and then maybe typed more into the box to get better answers, says Scott Huffman, Google’s VP of engineering for Allo.

-According to Huffman, the main intent was to make Google Assistant into a true conversational partner, and not just one that you talk with one-on-one.
+According to Huffman, the main intent was to make Google Assistant a true conversational partner, not just one you talk with one-on-one.

 How It Works: –

-After sign up to you can send stickers, photos and video from your camera or gallery, as well as text messages that you can resize for emphasis.
+After signing up you can send stickers, photos, and videos from your camera or gallery, as well as text messages that you can resize for emphasis.
 There’s also an option to draw or add text overlays on images before you send them.